stackbit-projects/beige-hickory-19408/src/pages/index.md

   - section_id: reviews
     type: section_reviews
     background: white
-    title: What customers are saying
+    title: You're in Good Company
     subtitle: Don't just take our word for it.
 Here's what our partners had to say.
     reviews:
       - author: John Doe